ICHEI Visited Latvia and Serbia to Explore CooperationJune 19, 2019

 ICHEI also visited the Cabinet of Minister for Innovation and Technological Development and met with Prof. Bojan Lalic, Adviser to the Minister.
 Both sides exchanged ideas on the Smart Classroom Project, online degree-awarding education and ICT capacity building, etc.

 Last but not the least, the delegation visited HUAWEI Serbia Branch Company.
 HUAWEI introduced the ICT development in Serbia and its application in education.
-Both sides discussed possibilities to carry out ICT in education programme and the refugee education issue.
+Both sides discussed possibilities to carry out ICT in education programme.

 This visit to Latvia and Serbia is another attempt by ICHEI to establish cooperative ties with Central and Eastern European countries under the 17+1 framework, which facilitates ICHEI to promote bilateral higher education programmes with Central and Eastern European countries.